Drinking a daily green smoothie was THE most powerful, life-changing habit that I ever picked up!

 Also, look up green smoothie recipes for allergies, Alzheimer’s disease, arthritis & gout, cancer, diabetes, fibromyalsia, high blood pressure, high cholesterol, lupus, multiple sclerosis (MS), Parkinson’s disease, PMS, and stroke.

 If you have read something that has you concerned about your green smoothie habit:

-Green Smoothie Controversies Addressed: This post goes through all of the major controversies surrounding green smoothies including sugar content, carbs, weight loss/gain, diabetes, teeth, kale & thyroid, oxalic acid/oxalates, nutrients destroyed by blending (and fiber), food combining, and blending vs. chewing.
+Green Smoothie Controversies Addressed: This post goes through all of the major controversies surrounding green smoothies including sugar content, carbs, weight loss/gain, diabetes, teeth, oxalic acid/oxalates, nutrients & fiber destroyed by blending, food combining, and blending vs. chewing.

 Blending vs. Juicing: Which is better, green smoothies or green juices?